open-ephys/onix-docs/source/Hardware Guide/Headstages/tethers.rst

 Required Tools and Materials
-    - Solder jig: A copper-clad board with X.FL connectors soldered to it to that holds the X.FL socket(s) in place during soldering.
+    - Solder jig: A copper-clad board with X.FL connectors soldered to it to that hold X.FL sockets in place during soldering.
-    - 5-minute epoxy (Bob Smith Industries brand works well)
+    - 5-minute epoxy
     - Small and sharp wire cutters
     - Fine forceps (e.g. Dumont #5) for stripping the cable
     - Soldering iron with a fine tip (0.2 mm diameter or smaller) and accurate temperature control